 To see books published by Workshop Press, some written by Garry Barker and others by other people visit the Bookstore.

 All of the various activities are interconnected and it is as the threads weave themselves together that Barker’s practice gradually reveals itself.
 The images are purposefully not annotated, art exhibitions not referred to and their conjunctions a matter of chance.
 There are though a few threads picked out to follow.
 Feel free to contact if you see anything of interest that you might like to follow up, especially if it makes for an interesting conversation; it is after all out of conversations that nearly all of these ideas have emerged.

-Recent work includes responses to walks through local communities, the continuing influence of the Western, reflections on domestic habits and loss of memory, both personal and collective and perhaps above all the fact that my dreams inhabit a particular landscape that I used to play in during the 1950s in Dudley which was then in Worcestershire.
+Archived older work includes responses to walks through local communities, the continuing influence of the Western, reflections on domestic habits and loss of memory, both personal and collective and perhaps above all responses to the fact that Barker’s dreams inhabit a particular landscape that he used to play in during the 1950s in the town of Dudley which was then in Worcestershire.
 The caves and rocky outcrops of the Wren’s Nest and the castle with it’s zoo that he remembers, are now either fenced off from the public due to the possible dangers of falling rocks, or closed and in semi ruin, but in his memory they are always as they were.
 A ghostly series of forms that still inhabit the spaces of his mind today, shaping images as they arrive and giving more recent experiences something to mould themselves around.
 The threads the bind the older work into the tapestry of more recent images are of course drawn from that still living past, an entanglement that will become more and more knotted as the artist gets closer and closer to that time when all his threads are finally cut.

 Images taken from various stories and sketchbooks